The Co-op

 Is there any financial liability associated with being a co-op member?

 No, there's no personal financial liability for Subvert Co-op Members.
-Our legal structure protects members from personal liability.
+Our legal structure protects members from personal liability beyond what you pay for a membership (for artists and labels this is nothing) - for Supporters this is $100.

 What are the benefits of joining Subvert co-op as an artist?

-As an Artist-Member, you'll be able to sell your music and merchandise on the platform, have a voice in platform decisions through democratic governance, and potentially share in the platform's success.
+As an Artist-Member, you'll be able to create a page, publish your music, and sell both digital downloads and (soon) physical media and merchandise on the platform.
+As a co-op member, you'll have a voice in platform decisions through democratic governance, and share in the platform's success.

 Is there a limit to how many artists can join the co-op?